JMAConsulting/biz.jmaconsulting.financialagingcustomsearch/README.md

 * CiviCRM 5.7+

 ## Installation (Web UI)
-Once reviewed and approved for automated distribution, this extension will become available for installation via a browser inside CiviCRM:
-1. Navigate to Administer > System Settings > Extensions.
-2. Click on the Add New tab.
-3. Beside this extension click the Download link.
-4. Click on Download and Install button.
+The jVillage version of this extension will not be available for web installation.
+Use one of the methods below.

 ## Installation (CLI, Zip)